paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 > "Why not use [`app.systemAttribute()`](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/reference/ASLR_cmds.html#//apple_ref/doc/uid/TP40000983-CH216-SW45)?
 Isn't this API designed for retrieving environment variables?"

 Yes, it is.
-But there is a problem: Multi-byte strings, more specifically UTF-8 strings, like emojis or some non-ASCII characters.
+But there is a problem: Multibyte strings, more specifically UTF-8 strings, like emojis or some non-ASCII characters.
 Unfortunately, `app.systemAttribute()` mangles those — and I need my Germän Umlaute 🧐.

+If we wanted to exactly match the behavior of `app.systemAttribute()` while preserving UTF-8 multibyte strings, we could also use JavaScript's `replace()` method to remove any trailing line break: `app.doShellScript('printenv JSON', {alteringLineEndings: false}).replace(/\n$/, '')`.

 So, our final solution looks like this: